martinascharrer/vuensight/README.md

 dependencies in the parser, server and cli package (e.g. `cd parser` + `npm ci`).
 Afterwards call `npm link` in the cli package and `npm link @vue-component-insight/cli` in the Vue.js project you want to analyze.

 Use the cli command `vinsight` to start the tool.
-It is also possible to specifiy the root directory for parsing: `vinsight --dir exampleDir`.
+It is also possible to specifiy the root directory for parsing (default is src): `vinsight --dir exampleDir`.